Skip to main content

 Is there anyone in the industry who inspires you, and why?

-The 4 colleagues I'm working with to develop this course are an absolute dream [Ricardo Gonçalves, Antonia Huber, Benjamin Cain and June Mineyama-Smithson].
-Each of them has their own design practice and their own specialisms and knowledge.
+The 4 colleagues I worked with to develop this course are an absolute dream [Ricardo Gonçalves, Antonia Huber, Benjamin Cain and June Mineyama-Smithson].
+Each of them has their own design practice, specialisms and knowledge.
 The commitment they're bringing to each of the units, which have the potential to change the lives and directions of our students’ careers, is just an absolute pleasure and it’s inspiring to watch.

 When we think about who's inspiring us, we think about a celebrity or the big heroes, but actually, these guys are my heroes.
 They're showing persistence and resilience.